 In order to effectively advertise a brand’s message, advertisers need to reach consumers multiple times to build familiarity.
-This is called 'frequency'.

 Too little exposure, for example, and the advertisement(s) will fall flat and fail to be noticed.

 Research indicates that, across all media, the public’s first exposures to an ad have more impact than when an ad is seen later.

-To give substance to this claim, Newspapers Canada has been researching the frequency of newspaper ads.
-What we have discovered is that the impact of ad frequency in newspapers is significant.
+To give substance to this claim, News Media Canada researched the frequency of newspaper ads.
+What we discovered is that the impact of ad frequency in newspapers is significant.
 To learn more about this research, and our data, take a look at the compilation of documents below that are all available for download.

 If you have questions about the research, contact Kelly Levson, Director of Marketing and Research, at firstname.lastname@example.org.